-- a) "The blessed one," the rather rare female equivalent of the common male name Mubarak; Hebrew, Mevorakh. - b) This is a Muslim eulogy, usually referring to a dead saint, and is normally not said with regard to a Jewish person.
-See, however, be- - o) For the meaning of these legal phrases, see p. - d) Hiba the word means "a gift" and is an equivalent of Hebrew Nathan was still a little boy, who wore a shashiya, or turban, bedecked with jewelry.
-It was common practice to borrow jewelry from friends to be worn on special occasions (e.g. as the first cutting of the hair of a child), as a means to anest the evil eye (which would be attracted by the ornaments be decking e) Literally, "a poppy," khuskhasha, because the rattle had the form of the chil - that plant (see Barthelemy, Dict.
+- a) "The blessed one," the rather rare female equivalent of the common male name Mubarak, Hebrew, Mevorakh. - b) This is a Muslim eulogy, usually referring to a dead saint, and is normally not said with regard to a Jewish person.
+See, however, below, Note i. - o) For the meaning of these legal phrases, see p. - d) Hiba the word means "a gift" and is an equivalent of Hebrew Nathan was still a little boy, who were a shashiya, or turban, bedecked with jewelry.
+It was common practice to borrow jewelry from friends to be wern on special eccasions (e.g. as the first cutting of the hair of a child). - e) Literally, "a poppy," khuskhasha, because the rattle had the form of that plant (see Barthélemy, Dist.
 Arabe-Francais, p.
-203). - f) Of the thirteen types of anklets, called khalākhil, described with illustrations by Paul Eudel, Dictionnaire des bijoux de l'Afrique du Nord, Paris, 1906, pp. 97-102, none has this form, which, on the other hand, was common for bracelets (see E. W. Lane, The Manners and Customs of the Modern Egyptians, Appendix A, pp. 573-4).
-However, the anklet known as radīf consists indeed of three twisted, rather heavy threads, and was popular as early as Roman times (see Eudel, op. cit., pp. 189-90, where an illustration is also given).
+203). - f) Of the thirteen types of anklets, called khalikhil, described with illustrations by Paul Eudel, Dictionnaire des bijoux de l'Afrique du Mord, Paris, 1906, pp. 97-102, none has this form, which, on the other hand, was common for bracelets (see E. W. Lane, The Manners and Customs of the Modern Egyptians, Appendix A, pp. 575-4).
+However, the anklet known as radif consists indeed of three twisted, rather heavy threads, and was popular as early as Roman times (see Eudel, op. cit., pp. 189-90, where an illustration is also given).

-- -8- - g) About this important piece of a lady's attire, see p. - h) A fabric made half of silk and half of cotton (of. p.). - i) See above, Note b. - k) Literally: "Her hand shall be in the hand of her children." - 1) The same legal phrases as above, Section B. - m) The first decade of the month of Av is a period of intense mourning for the Temple of Jerusalem, and was regarded as inauspicious, wherefore all legal transactions, or at least their validation, were deferred to the second decade. - n) The Palestinian house of learning, which had moved to Egypt and whose head was at that time the highest religious authority for Jews living in the Fatimid empire.
+- g) About this important piece of a lady's attire, see p. - h) A fabric made half of silk and half of cotton (of. p.). - i) See above, Note b. - k) Literally: "Her hand shall be in the hand of her children." - 1) The same legal phrases as above, Section B. - m) The first decade of the month of Av is a period of intense mourning for the Temple of Jerusalem, and was regarded as inauspicious, wherefore all legal transactions, or at least their validation, were deferred to the second decade. - n) The Palestinian house of learning, which had moved to Egypt and whose head was at that time the highest religious authority for Jews living in the Fatimid empire.